huanhuanonly/ClipboardFilter/README.md

 ## Description

-> Monitor the clipboard, filter specified characters when the clipboard is written, and support regular expressions to replace matching text.
+> Monitor the clipboard, filter the specified characters when writing to the clipboard, and support **variable** and **regular expression** to replace the matched text.

 ## Update Log